backyardbiomech/qtiConverter/README.md

 ## Running the application

-1. The easiest is to drag your text file containing the questions onto the app.
+1. The easiest method is to drag your text file containing the questions onto the app.

-2. The harder is to download the actual python script from Bitbucket, and run it from the command line:
+2. The harder method is to download the actual python script from Bitbucket, and run it from the command line:
 The basic call is
 ```
 qtiConverterApp.py /path/to/text/file.txt
 ```
 changing the path to your text file as needed.
-You can add `--sep ')'` is you use parenthesis after your question numbers and answer letters.
+You can add `--sep ')'` if you use parentheses after your question numbers and answer letters.

 2. The output will be a zip folder that is named for the text file + "\_export".
-E.g., if your text file is `exam1.txt`, the folder will be `exam1\_export.zip`.
+E.g., if your text file is `exam1.txt`, the folder will be `exam1_export.zip`.
 This is the folder you will import in Canvas, and it *should* include all of your images and questions.

 ## Canvas Importing and Quiz Making Process